Information about equipment, adaptations, service and support to help you continue living independently at home.

 The list of suppliers above is an example of where equipment can be purchased and does not mean that we recommend or have approved their products or services.

-Who is eligible to borrow equipment?
 The service provides equipment for anyone that needs it, but this decision is made by health or social care professionals including care managers, physiotherapists, occupational therapists, social workers, district nurses and health visitors.

-How long does it take to get equipment?
 JELS are open Monday to Friday 8.30am – 4pm, JELS aim to deliver standard stock items of equipment within ten working days on receipt of a routine request; five working days for urgent requests and 48 hours for emergency requests.
+However, if your assessed need is for an item of equipment that is not held as standard stock and must be ordered in it may take considerably longer than equipment delivery timeframes.

 The delivery vans regularly go to all areas in Northumberland and will deliver your equipment at the first suitable opportunity.
 When JELS are delivering the equipment requested for you, you will be phoned the day before the planned delivery day to make sure that you will be in.

-Using the equipment After the equipment has been delivered, the person who requested it for you will visit to set up the equipment and show you, or your carers, how to use it safely.
+In most case the person who requested the equipment for you will need to visit you after it has been delivered, to set it up and show you, or your carers, how to use it safely.

-However, if your need is a wheelchair for long term use, more specialist wheelchair specification, postural support to the wheelchair or powered wheelchair these are all provided by through Northumbria Healthcare Trusts wheelchair service who can be contacted on 0191 2828958.
+If your assessed need is a wheelchair JELS can provide basic models of wheelchairs for short term needs.
+However, if your need is a wheelchair for long term use, more specialist wheelchair specification, postural support to the wheelchair or powered wheelchair these are all provided by through Northumbria Healthcare Trust's wheelchair service who can be contacted on 0191 282 8958.
+Wheelchair services accept referrals from healthcare professionals only, you can ask your GP or consultant to refer you to them.

 This includes people who have physical disability, mental health difficulties, learning disability and/or social and emotional difficulties, either from birth or because of accident, illness or ageing.